 Voluntary Groups, Non Government Organisations (NGO) and Individuals.

 Marine Concern was formed shortly after finding this dead seal pup.
-As associated NGO, Hebridean Partnership submitted the first EC complaint against the UK Authorities, Marine Concern submitted the second.
-The Scottish governements action and that of its Agencies were despicable.
-It is our opinion that Scotland's marine protection is little more than a paperwork exercise, hense the need for sites such as this;-
+An associated NGO, Hebridean Marine National Park Partnership submitted the first EC complaint against the UK Authorities, Marine Concern submitted the second.
+The Scottish governments action and that of its Agencies were despicable.
+It is our opinion that Scotland's marine protection is little more than a paperwork exercise, hence the need for sites such as this;-

 People Power works, but people need to be informed.

 This common seal pup was found by a tour-boat operator on a known seal haul-out, close to a fish farm near Oban.
 Shooting had been heard in the area a week beforehand, the fish farm is known to shoot seals.

 This was probably a case of 'one bullet - two lives'; it has been recorded that pregnant seals and lactating seals are shot indiscriminately.
 This pup died from emaciation, a long, painful, lonely death.